 What if I don’t have an EZPass transponder or don’t want one that is linked to a bank account?

-MassDOT encourages everyone who will be using the AET system to obtain an EZPass transponder, which are free MassDOT will be distributing transponders this fall in many communities where AET will be going live.
-Transponders are also available at Registry of Motor Vehicles branches and at American Automobile Association offices.
-Further information about where and how to get transponders can be found at www.mass.gov/ezpassma
+MassDOT encourages everyone who will be using the AET system to obtain an E-ZPassMA transponder, which are free.
+MassDOT will be distributing transponders in many communities where AET will be going live.
+Transponders are also available at Massachusetts Registry of Motor Vehicles Service Centers and at American Automobile Association offices.
+Further information about where and how to get transponders can be found at the E-ZPass MA web page.

 An E-ZPassMA account does not need to be linked to a bank account but instead can be replenished with cash for those who do not have bank accounts or would prefer not to link their EZPass account to a bank account.